Skip to main content

 Film scholars have made similar observations about the way nostalgia operates today.
 A time of political and international turmoil brings out the child in all of us.
 The child who just wants to go back to a time when things were simpler and will eagerly watch the new live-action remake of their favorite Disney cartoon.

 The lens of nostalgia naturally distorts the picture just a little.
 We’re looking back on then through the eyes of now.
+Part of that is a sort of romantic revisionism.
+Part of that is drawing a connection to the present.
 In Meet Me in St. Louis, this is reflected in the music style.
 The soundtrack itself would have sounded “modern” to the 1944 audience, even as the story itself was set forty years prior.
 (To that guy who keeps complaining about The Greatest Showman having a modern soundtrack in a period setting, don’t hate.
 Musicals have been doing that for a while.)
 This is the 1900s as seen through the eyes (and ears) of 1944.
+I don't see this essay as a historical fact-check machine, but I suppose this all does tease the question of how much of what we see is drawing a parallel, and how much of this is wishful imagining.

-But while we’re here, yes, let’s talk about the music of this film.
+But before we get into all that, let’s talk about the music of this film.

 Ding-Ding-Ding!
 Went the Trolley”